cseptesting/floatcsep/docs/intro/installation.rst

         $ cd floatcsep
         $ pip install .[dev]

-This will install and configure all the unit-testing, linting and documentation packages.
+This will install and configure all the unit-testing, linting, and documentation packages.